 Local Government Restructuring

-Browse news and stories about the government’s proposals for devolution and local government restructuring announced by Deputy Prime Minister Angela Rayner in December 2024 and its impact on local authorities in Oxfordshire, including Oxfordshire County Council and the five district councils.
+Browse news about the government’s proposals for devolution and local government restructuring announced in December 2024 and its impact on local authorities in Oxfordshire, including Oxfordshire County Council and the five district councils.
 The proposals for devolution could see the district councils abolished and the introduction of mayoral combined authorities at the regional level.
+Find ongoing coverage with analysis, commentary and notes here.

 -